thewizardplusplus/biohazard/docs/gameplay.md

 When the fields merge the cells of the movable part are added to the primary field and turn blue.

 After that, the rules of the game ["Life"](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) are applied to this field.
 Wherein the field is considered open and bounded by empty unchangeable cells.
 The conversion is only done for one generation.

+## Game Goals and Statistics

+The global goal of the game is to completely clear the primary field of blue cells.
+However, in practice, it is extremely difficult to achieve.
+Therefore the **maximum reduction** of the number of these cells is considered as an alternative.

+It is important to understand that the moment at which this quantity is estimated is the moment **after merging** of the fields **and application of the rules** of the game ["Life"](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) to the primary field.

+The game keeps some statistics memorizing the minimum value of the number of blue cells for all completed game sessions.